 What will the changes entail?

 Our CSMs will work with your team and our consulting organization to find a time to update any old, event-domain-based integrations to use communication plans and the new REST API.
-The exact process required will vary between clients, but we will be adding a knowledge base article prepared by our customer support team that will outline the basic process and supply more technical details.
+The exact process required will vary between clients, but we have created a knowledge base article prepared by our customer support team that outlines the basic process and provides more technical details.

 When is this happening?